 Adult fiction seems to be more hit or miss.
 I think that’s why I read so heavy in non-fiction for a few years because I couldn’t find solid writing that wasn’t full of sex or foul language.
 So I just re-read YA favorites, ventured out into historical fiction pick every once in a while, but mostly was disappointed with the fiction I came across.

 However, my fiction luck has increased, mostly due to listening to Anne Bogel’s podcast, What Should I Read Next.
-So while there are some golden oldies on this list, I have discovered new favorites through her recs.
+So while there are some golden oldies on this list, I have discovered new favorites through her recs to cultivate these top fiction books from the decade.

 As a point of reference, I enjoy mystery series and historical fiction picks, along with longer novels with complex storylines.
 I owned some of these books, but most I checked out through the library!